Updated April 15, 2021

 Hungry?
 For hearty, local produce, it’s hard to beat the Black Mountains Smokery in Crickhowell.
 Unsurprisingly, smoked food dominates the menu, whether it’s the delicious oak-smoked salmon or the fragrant smoked cheeses.
 Pick up your favourites for a picnic.

 Wild New Forest ponies are the star attraction in this national park and you can wander among them on a steed of your own; a guided horseback ride through the park is a great way to explore the New Forest.
-There are several horse-riding schools to choose from, including Burley Villa School of Riding, which specialises in sessions for beginners and children.
+There are several horse-riding schools to choose from, including Burley Villa School of Riding.

 If you prefer dining to riding, the afternoon teas at Lyndhurst’s Bartley Lodge Hotel are legendary – the cinnamon carrot cake and roast beef brioche are two of the menu’s most popular items.